TuringGameNight/Front-End/README.md

 - Add more sad path testing
 - Users can see the game nights they are not invited to
 - The user's list of games in the session doesn't immediately update when they add a game
+- Due to the above, you can add more than one of the same game
+- Selecting people to invite doesn't translate to the game night creation, all user friends are added.

 ## Roadmap